 The Power of One: Melissa Lee and The GREEN Program

 At only 25-years-old, Melissa Lee has accomplished what many strive for but never achieve.
 She has fulfilled a dream, started a successful business and made a real, lasting impact on the world.
-That’s an impressive track record for someone just seven years out of high school.

 While studying communications at Rutgers University, New Brunswick campus, Lee and some friends started the Rutgers Entrepreneurial Society.
 “We were frustrated with the notion that classroom learning was sufficient for making it in the professional world and decided to look for another platform where students could gain skills to thrive post graduation,” explains Lee.
 “We managed our school work, other jobs and internships on top of our work with the Entrepreneurial Society, which eventually led to the creation of The GREEN Program.”